Saltation Matrices: The Essential Tool for Linearizing Hybrid Dynamical Systems: Conclusion

 The saltation matrix is an essential tool when dealing with hybrid systems with state dependent switches.
 This paper presents a derivation of the saltation matrix with two different methods and demonstrates how the saltation matrix can be used in linear and quadratic forms for hybrid systems.
 A survey of where saltation matrices are used in other fields is also presented.
 In the past, it has been heavily utilized for analyzing the stability of periodic systems, but more recently it has been critical for analyzing and designing non-periodic behaviors.
 This analysis is especially useful for robotics where many important robotic motions are not periodic, but are hybrid due to the discontinuous nature of impact in rigid body systems with unilateral constraints.

 To further explore the nature of contact and how variations are mapped through them, a simple contact system is considered to compute the saltation matrix for plastic impact and analyze the different components of the resulting saltation matrices.
 These saltation matrices capture how position variations are mapped through contact, whereas the Jacobian of the reset map does not provide any information on position.
 In addition to this simple example, saltation matrices are computed for each of the hybrid transitions for a generalized rigid body model and we give insights on their structure.
 These computations are especially useful because the rigid body model covers a wide variety of systems and will help when getting started using saltation matrices for these systems.
 Saltation matrices exhibit common structures that can be exploited.
-In particular, by only using the Jacobian of the reset map instead of the saltation matrix, the entirety of the position variational information is lost.
+In contrast to using the Jacobian of the reset map, the saltation matrix captures the position variational information when applying a unilateral holonomic constraint.
 For other hybrid transitions such as stick-slip friction, the Jacobian of the reset map provides no additional information because it is an identity transformation and all the information is contained in the saltation matrix.